 Agile Service Management requires easy to integrate workflows connecting IT employees with development, test, and operational responsibilities.
 When workflows are connected, it aligns all of IT on providing better support to employees, customers, and end users as they respond to new opportunities and challenging times.

-Implementing Jira Service Desk, along with Jira Software and Confluence, with an Atlassian Solution Provider offers IT teams an accelerated, integrated platform to support changing and growing requirements.
+Implementing Jira Service Management, along with Jira Software and Confluence, with an Atlassian Solution Provider offers IT teams an accelerated, integrated platform to support changing and growing requirements.
 Isn’t that what Agile, DevOps, and ITSM are all about?